2019 was another stand-out year for stockmarket returns around the world.

 Well firstly there is the income.
 This is the rent paid by the tenant.
 If you buy a flat for £200,000 and rent it out for £6,000 per year in rent, then you are getting a 3% rental yield.

 Then secondly there is the capital gain.
-Let’s imagine that you put the rent up most years.
-This covers inflation and allows you to have the flat maintained and redecorated every now and again.
+Let’s imagine that you put the rent up most years either in line with inflation or maybe inflation plus a bit.
 If the income from the flat is going up, the market value of the flat is also likely rise over time.
-Yes, some years there will be property slumps as well as mini-booms.
-But over time the clear trend will be upwards.

 So if the flat goes up in market value from the £200,000 that you originally paid to £210,000 one year later that’s an increase in capital of 5%.
 So rental income of 3% plus capital gain of 5% = total return of 8% per year.

 Now lets move on to the stockmarket where exactly the same principles apply.
 There are two parts to your total return: income and capital gains.

 Firstly there is the income.
 Imagine a company makes total profits after tax of £100m and then pays, say, one third of this to its shareholders in dividends.

 If you buy £200,000 worth of shares paying you dividends of say £6,000 in year one, then you are getting a 3% dividend yield.
 This is your dividend income that you can use to live off or to reinvest and buy more shares that will pay you more income and so on.